lennartdeknikker/dating-app-registration/README.md

-# Registration-feature
+# Dating-app-registration
 This feature can be used in dating apps for new users to register.

 ## Installation
 Either through cloning with git or by using npm (the recommended way):

-`npm install registration-feature`
+`npm install dating-app-registration`

 And the feature will be installed =to your system path.

 You can also install the registration-feature as a development dependency:

-`npm install --save-dev nodemon`
+`npm install --save-dev dating-app-registration`